Sixth form and college library support

 We will look at some tips and tricks for evaluating information found online including:

-• some of the challenges that can make it hard for us to be objective and effective in our evaluations of information
+• some of the challenges that can make it hard for us to be fair and effective in our evaluations of information

 • tips and tricks for finding the original source of a piece of evidence or a claim

-• looking at other sources that can help us make a good enough judgement about an information source or a claim
+• looking at other sources that can help us make a good enough judgement about a source or claim

 Introduction to Harvard referencing (50 minutes)